 Republicans now expect that Obama will accept further spending cuts if they threaten to shut down the government or breach the debt limit, but experience dating back to Bill Clinton’s presidency says they are overestimating their leverage.
 The two sides may be doomed to little further progress on revenue or spending—and thus, mountainous deficits stretching toward the horizon.
 Both parties may rue squandering the opportunity that the end of Bush’s tax cuts offered to set a new course.

-This article appears in the Jan.
-12, 2013, edition of National Journal as A Fiscal Fumble.
+This article appears in the January 12, 2013 edition of National Journal Magazine as A Fiscal Fumble.